Ardscoil Rís, Dublin: Achievements

-Ardscoil Rís is often noted for its academic achievements; in 2005 the school sent more students to Dublin City University than any other boys' school on Dublin's Northside.
+In 2005, Ardscoil Rís sent more students to Dublin City University than any other boys' school on Dublin's Northside.
 As a percentage of students taking the Leaving Certificate exam the school topped the list of students provided to DCU.
 More than two thirds of all Leaving Certificate students went on to third level education that year.
 In 2008 the school sent 28 pupils to DCU, more than any other school in the state bar the Institute of Education.
 As a percentage of students taking the Leaving Certificate the figure is the highest for any school in the state.

 In sport, ardscoil's most recent successes included the Under-18 football team being crowned Dublin Senior Football Champions for 2008.
 A man of the match performance from centre back Aidan Collopy saw the trophy brought back to Ard Scoil.
 The team was beaten in the Leinster Final by Colaiste Iosagainn, Laois.
 The Under-19 Basketball team reached the 2008 All Ireland Cup Final, which was screened on Setanta TV.
 However, they lost by three points to St. Malachy's, Belfast.
 In the 2008/2009 Academic Year the school reached the Under-18 "B" Dublin Colleges final but was beaten by Oatlands College.
 Ard Scoil's Under-14 footballers defeated Castleknock in the 2008 U/14"A" Dublin Colleges Football Semi Final before going on to capture the title for the first time since 2002, beating Colaiste Eoin in the Final.

 Ardscoil also reached the Semi-Final stage of the 2009, 2012 and 2013 National Senior Concern Debating Competition.

 In 2010/2011 the school's Under-16s won the Dublin football/hurling double for the first time in 20 years while the 1st Year Basketballers won the school's first ever Division 1 East Region title.
 They later finished runners up in the All Ireland First Year tournament.
 The title was subsequently stripped from the winners, St. Malachy's, Belfast, for playing illegal players but was not awarded to Ardscoil due to Basketball Ireland regulations.
 Ris repeated as U/16 hurling champions in 2011 and won both the Dublin and Leinster Senior B Football titles in early 2012.